alexespencer/quadtree/README.md

 # QuadTree motivation

 This repo implements a QuadTree (more correctly, an orthtree) in Rust.
 It is generic over the number of dimensions, the type of data stored, and the shape of the region being queried.
-Any struct that implements `Storable` can be inserted.
-When querying, pass in any region that implements `Query`.
+Any struct that is `Storable` can be inserted.
+When querying, pass in any region that is `Query`. `Point` is automatically `Storable`

 # Usage